thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 I attended every edition of PIPELINE Conference till it ended after the 2018 edition.
 That made me very sad.
 PIPELINE Conference was my little nugget.
 I was the only Belgian attending.
 It was the one conference that stood.
 That is where I got my knowledge.
-Luckily, in the mean time, I discovered [Lean Agile Scotland](https://2020.leanagile.scot/) that applies similar high standards to the content.
+Luckily, in the meantime, I discovered [Lean Agile Scotland](https://2020.leanagile.scot/) that applies similar high standards to the content.